Graduate Department of Chemistry and Biochemistry

 BCH 5884.
 Programming for Chemists and Biochemists (3).
 This course covers the fundamentals of programming using the scripting language Python and is geared towards chemistry graduate students with a need to process data in novel ways.
 Students are introduced to programming through the use of example problems researchers often face in chemical and biochemical research.
 No previous knowledge of programming is required.

 BCH 5886r.
 Special Topics in Biochemistry and Cell Biology (3).
-May be repeated to a maximum of four times or to a maximum of twelve semester hours.
+Prerequisite: Completion of introductory biochemistry courses.
+May be repeated to a maximum of four times or to a maximum of twelve credit hours.

 BCH 6896r.
 Biochemistry Seminar (1).
-May be repeated to a maximum of six semester hours.
+May be repeated to a maximum of sixteen credit hours.

 CHM 5901.
 Focus on Biochemistry (3).
 (S/U grade only).
 Prerequisite: Instructor Permission.
 This course is a disciplinary focus group course designed to instruct graduate students on the location, analysis and interpretation of topical scientific journals for the purpose of communicating the content by both oral and written methodologies .
 May be repeated to a maximum of twenty-four semester hours.